What is the point of yelling at a team?

 First, does your displeasure actually need to be communicated?

 When does most coach yelling and screaming happen?
 Generally when a team is losing and playing badly (or has just done), right?
 Do you think the players aren’t already well aware of that?
 Seems to me Coach isn’t providing them with any extra information or feedback by hollering in a situation like that.

 In fact, most of the time yelling at a team in that scenario is really just piling on and making them feel even worse.
 Is that really something that needs to be done?
 Doubtful.
-In which case the real motivation for the yelling must be evaluated.
+In which case you must evaluate the real motivation for the yelling.

 I contend – and I know others agree – yelling in a situation like that is very often more about the coach venting than any kind of actual useful communication between coach and team.
 I have seen situations where coaches ripped into teams.
 They even brought up the recent death of family members in post-match talks.
 No good comes of something like that.
 There are much less destructive ways for a coach to blow off steam than taking it out on their players.
 This is especially when we’re talking about youth players and young adults.